playertr/rosbridge_demo/README.md

     make run-ros-image
     ```

-1. A Download and run the `rosbridge_demo_cpp` container.
+1. Download and run the `rosbridge_demo_cpp` container.
 This container:
     * connects to the rosbridge websocket
     * requests two (from argument) random poses and prints the response
     ```